influxdata/docs-v2/content/influxdb/v2.0/query-data/influxql.md

 {{< req type="key" >}}

+If you haven't set up your organization and authentication token in for the active InfluxDB connection configuration in the influx CLI, you must include your organization (--org) and authentication token (--token) with each command.

+- {{< req "\*" >}} **org** and **token** to authenticate.
+We recommend setting your organization and authentication in your active InfluxDB connection configuration in the influx CLI, so you don't have to add to each command.
+To set up your active InfluxDB configuration, see [`influx config set`](/influxdb/v2.0/reference/cli/influx/config/set/).
 - {{< req "\*" >}} **database name** to map
 - {{< req "\*" >}} **retention policy** name to map
 - {{< req "\*" >}} [Bucket ID](/influxdb/v2.0/organizations/buckets/view-buckets/#view-buckets-in-the-influxdb-ui) to map to